knative/docs/docs/install/yaml-install/eventing/install-eventing-with-yaml.md

         <!-- TODO(https://github.com/knative/docs/issues/2153): Add more Channels here -->

-You can change the default channel implementation by following the instructions described in the [Configure Channel defaults](../../eventing/configuration/channel-configuration.md) section.
+You can change the default channel implementation by following the instructions described in the [Configure Channel defaults](../../../eventing/configuration/channel-configuration.md) section.

-## Optional: Install a Broker layer:
+## Optional: Install a Broker layer

 The following tabs expand to show instructions for installing the Broker layer.
 Follow the procedure for the Broker of your choice: